-71 ADB.
+70 ADB.
 2015.
 Unleashing the Potential of the Internet in Central Asia, South Asia, the Caucasus and Beyond.
 Consultant's Report.
 Regional: Digital Economy Study in Central and West Asia.

-72 General Data Protection Regulation (GDPR). https://gdpr-info.eu/
+71 General Data Protection Regulation (GDPR). https://gdpr-info.eu/ security, protection and privacy and stipulate that, apart from force majeure exceptions, such as pandemics or other crises requiring government intervention, the privacy of citizens data will be safeguarded.

-73 Y.T.
+72 Y.T.
 Yan.
 2019.
 Smart Cities or Surveillance?
 Huawei in Central Asia.
 The Diplomat.
 7 August.